AI-SysBio/REGIR/README.md

 Note that monotolically decreasing distributions, such as Weibull (k < 1), gamma (α < 1) or power laws, are not available in the current implementation of this repository, as theses can be more elegantly and efficiently simulated with the Laplace Gillespie algorithm [2].
-Feel free to drop me an email if you would be interrested in adding the Laplace Gillespie or any other distributions of your interrest to this repository.
+Feel free to drop me an email if you would be interrested in adding the Laplace Gillespie or any other distributions of your interrest.

 ## References